 - Place a 10 inch skillet over medium heat and melt butter.
 Sprinkle flour into skillet and stir until well combined and the raw flour taste disappears, 2 to 3 minutes.

-- Stir in milk and cream and continue to stir until no lumps remain.
+- Stir in milk and continue to stir until no lumps remain.
 Lower heat to medium-low and allow mixture to thicken, enough to coat the back of a wooden spoon.
-Stir in mustard, thyme and ginger until well combined.
+Stir in mustard until well combined.
 Season with salt and pepper.

-- In a small bowl toss together both cheeses and lemon juice.
-Begin whisking cheeses into the skillet and continue to whisk together until all the cheese has been added and mixture is thick and smooth.
+- Remove pot from heat and begin stirring cheeses into the skillet, a little at a time (waiting for cheese to fully melt before adding more) and continue to stir together until all the cheese has been added and mixture is thick and smooth.

-- Add warmed chicken stock and stir together until smooth.
-Fold in the cooked and cooled shells until just combined and adjust seasonings.
+- Fold in the cooked and cooled shells until just combined and adjust seasonings as needed.